-At first, a sample of cold atoms is prepared in an Ultra-High Vacuum (UHV) chamber surrounded by magnetic shields, using standard laser cooling methods.
-The level of vacuum in the chamber must be below 10^{-9} hPa in order to be non limiting for the coherence of the system with atoms evolving freely during hundreds of ms. Such UHV level is reached with combinations of pumping technologies such as turbomolecular pumps during backing of the chamber, and getter and ion pumps after baking.
-Moreover, the vacuum chamber shall be made of non-magnetic materials (e.g. Titanium, aluminium, glass ...) in order to limit the magnetic field gradients which are a source of stray forces owing to the second order Zeeman effect (for atom interferometers operating on transitions insensitive to the first order Zeeman effect).
+At first, a sample of cold atoms is prepared in an Ultrahigh Vacuum (UHV) chamber surrounded by magnetic shields, using standard laser cooling methods.
+The level of vacuum in the chamber must be below 10^{-9} hPa in order to be nonlimiting for the coherence of the system with atoms evolving freely during hundreds of ms. Such a UHV level is reached with combinations of pumping technologies such as turbomolecular pumps during backing of the chamber, and getter and ion pumps after baking.
+Moreover, the vacuum chamber shall be made of nonmagnetic materials (e.g., titanium, aluminum, glass,219 etc.) in order to limit the magnetic field gradients which are a source of stray forces owing to the second order Zeeman effect (for atom interferometers operating on transitions insensitive to the first order Zeeman effect).
 When metallic, the chambers are machined to accommodate typically a dozen of optical windows.
-They are interfaced with coils that generate magnetic fields: a magnetic gradient for the Magneto Optical Trap (MOT) magnetic gradient for the Magneto Optical Trap (MOT) phase and an homogeneous bias field for the interferometer itself.
-Most often alkali atoms are used, and a preferred choice is 87 Rb (interrogation wavelength on the D_2 line $\lambda = 780$ nm (Ref.
-21)).
-Loading of a 3 dimensional MOT directly from a background vapor 22 or the intense flux of a 2D MOT 23 allows for gathering of order 108 More in 108 More in 108 Laboration 108 Laboration 108 Compared to 108 Co of 10^8 atoms in 100 ms. Deep molasses cooling allows reaching temperature close to the recoil limit of the order of 2 μK.
-Atoms are then launched upwards in a foun-tain geometry24, or simply released in free fall from the molasses25.
-A sequence of microwave, pusher, and even-tually Raman, pulses is then used to prepare the atoms in a pure Zeeman insensitive $m_F=0$ state, eventually with a narrower velocity distribution.
+They are interfaced with coils that generate magnetic fields: a magnetic gradient for the Magneto-Optical Trap (MOT) phase and a homogeneous bias field for the interferometer itself.
+Most often alkali atoms are used, and a preferred choice is 87Rb [interrogation wavelength on the D_2 line λ = 780 nm (Ref.
+21)].
+Loading of a three-dimensional MOT directly from a background vapor22 or the intense flux of a 2D MOT23 allows for gathering of order of 108 atoms in 100 ms. Deep molasses cooling allows reaching temperature close to the recoil limit of the order of 2 μ K. Atoms are then launched upwards in a fountain geometry,24 or simply released in free fall from the molasses.25 A sequence of microwave, pusher, and eventually Raman, pulses is then used to prepare the atoms in a pure Zeeman insensitive $m_F = 0$ state, eventually with a narrower velocity distribution.
 This preparation phase reduces the sensitivity of the source to stray magnetic field fluctuations and increases the contrast of the interferometer, which is in general limited by the finite velocity spread of the source.